Compassion Focussed, Trauma-Informed Clinical Psychologist Gladesville

 At Kokoro Psychology, I offer both face-to-face and telehealth sessions to ensure that everyone can get the care they need when they need it.
 This gives you the flexibility to choose what works best for you while ensuring continuity of care.

-Consultations are available at my Parramatta clinic, or inside ‘herhealth’ at Gladesville, in person or via telehealth on
+Consultations are available at my rooms within “herhealth” (Caring for Women) at Gladesville, in person or via telehealth

 To make an appointment, please make contact via email kokoropsychology15@gmail.com or phone 0434 692 033